eecs280staff/tutorials/docs/setup_wsl.md

 Attempt to install WSL again, following the instructions at the top of this guide.

+### Enable Windows Subsystem for Linux
+If you're running commands like `wsl -l -v` or `wsl --install Ubuntu-24.04`, but it just prints out a generic help message, you may need to enable the Windows Subsystem for Linux feature.
+Search for "Turn Windows features on or off" in the start menu.
+Scroll down and ensure that "Windows Subsystem for Linux" is checked.
+If it is not, check the box and click "OK".
+You may be asked to restart your computer.

 ### Microsoft Troubleshooting

 Microsoft maintains an extensive [troubleshooting page](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues) for WSL installation.
 If you're getting a specific error code/message, you may be able to match it with a resolution here.